sigstore/.github/.github/ISSUE_TEMPLATE/issue-or-enhancement.md

 ---
 name: Issue or Enhancement
-about: A task, enhancement idea, or bug report related to the technical aspects of the project.
+about: A task or enhancement idea related to the technical aspects of the project.
-title: Description of the issue
+title: Concise description of the issue
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---